Predicting Good Quantum Circuit Compilation Options: Considered Problem: Determining Good Compilation Options

 \subsection{Related Work}

-Decades of work on classical compiler have led to many sophisticated compiler optimization techniques. \emph{Autotuning} (which describes the process of trying different compilation parameters and comparing their result against some metric) and machine learning (overviews are given in, e.g., \cite{ml_in_compilers, autotuning_compiler}) have shown promising results and established themselves as \mbox{state-of-the-art} techniques in this domain.
-Even combined approaches of those two techniques are explored in ~\cite{agakov_comb}, where a machine learning model is used not to determine the optimal compiler settings directly but to identify promising areas of optimization space.
+Decades of work on classical compilers have led to many sophisticated compiler optimization techniques. \emph{Autotuning} (which describes the process of trying different compilation parameters and comparing their result against some metric) and machine learning (overviews are given in, e.g., \cite{ml_in_compilers, autotuning_compiler}) have shown promising results and established themselves as \mbox{state-of-the-art} techniques in this domain.
+Even combined approaches of those two techniques are explored in~\cite{agakov_comb}, where a machine learning model is used not to directly determine optimal compiler settings but to identify promising areas of the optimization space.
 Additionally, reinforcement learning gained a lot of attention in recent years with promising results, e.g., in \cite{reinforcement1,reinforcement2,reinforcement3}---all targeting the LLVM~\cite{llvm} compiler.

-In quantum compilation optimization, the range of applied techniques is not that highly developed.
-Nearly a decade ago, the question of how to estimate the hardware resources (including error correction) required for reliably executing various quantum circuits has already been considered in \cite{suchara_qure_2013} to provide guidance to \mbox{end-users}.
-Up to today, resource estimation is still an open research questions and has been recently considered in the domain of derivative pricing ~\cite{Chakrabarti2021thresholdquantum} (which led to an implementation in the Microsoft Azure Quantum SDK\footnote{see \url{https://cloudblogs.microsoft.com/quantum/2022/09/15/using-q-to-estimate-resources-needed-for-quantum-advantage-in-derivative-pricing/}}).
-However, resource estimation often requires \mbox{end-users} to manually provide lots of information on particular hardware aspects such as gate times and fidelities.
-Furthermore, a resource estimation is usually determined without considering the currently existing architectures and compilers.
+In quantum compilation, a domain that is still in its infancy, the applied techniques are not that highly developed.
+Nevertheless, first works towards this direction have already been proposed nearly a decade ago in the form of hardware resource estimates to reliably execute various quantum algorithms~\cite{suchara_qure_2013} to provide guidance to \mbox{end-users}.
+Until today, resource estimation has still been an open research question.
+Microsoft recently proposed the Azure Quantum Resource Estimator~\cite{azureressourceestimator2022} which is publicly available in their SDK.
+Furthermore, a \mbox{application-specific} resource estimator in the domain of derivative pricing has been developed~\cite{Chakrabarti2021thresholdquantum} and can be used to estimate the minimal quantum computing resources needed to achieve a \mbox{real-world} quantum advantage in this domain.
+However, resource estimation often requires \mbox{end-users} to manually provide a lot of information on particular hardware aspects such as gate times and fidelities.